The National Fraud Initiative

 The use of data by the Cabinet Office in a data matching exercise is carried out with statutory authority under Part 6 of the Local Audit and Accountability Act 2014.

 Data matching by the Cabinet Office is subject to a Code of Practice.
 Should you wish to know more information on this Fair Processing Notice please see the more detailed full text.
 View further information on the Cabinet Office’s legal powers and the reasons why it matches particular information.
-For further information on data matching at this authority contact Stuart Francis at email@example.com.
+For further information on data matching at NHS England and NHS Improvement contact our Counter Fraud team at firstname.lastname@example.org

 Legal basis for processing

-For the GDPR purposes NHS England’s lawful basis for processing is Article 6(1)(e) – ‘…exercise of official authority…’, or where there is a legal obligation to share information Article 6(1)(c) – processing is necessary for compliance with a legal obligation to which the controller is subject.
+For the GDPR purposes NHS England and NHS Improvement’s lawful basis for processing is Article 6(1)(e) – ‘…exercise of official authority…’, or where there is a legal obligation to share information Article 6(1)(c) – processing is necessary for compliance with a legal obligation to which the controller is subject.